-2. Magneto Ignition System
+- 2. Magneto Ignition System - 1.
+Description

-1. Description

-The ignition system consists of the follow ing parts:
+The ignition system consists of the following parts:

 - 1) Flywheel magneto

 - 2) Ignition source coil

 - 3) Contact breaker assembly (points)

 - 4) Ignition condenser

 - 5) Ignition coil (voltage step-up coil)

-- 6} Kill button
+- 6) Kill button

 - 7) Spark plug

-As the flywheel rotates, the contact breaker points begin to open and close, alternately.
-This makeand-brake operation develops an electomotive force in the ignition power source coil, and produces a voltages in the ignition coil primarly windings.
+As the flywheel rotates, the contact breaker points begin to open and close, 2. alternately.
+This make-and-brake operation develops an electomotive force in a the panaha enduror ignition power source coil, and produces a voltages in the ignition coil primary windings.
 The ignition coil is a kind of transformer, with a 1:50 turn ratio of the primary to the secondary winding.
-The voltage {150-300V} which is produced in the primary coil, is stepped up to 12,000-14,000V by mutual-induction and the electric spark jumps across the spark plug electrodes.
+The voltage (150-300V) which is produced in the primary coil, is stepped up to 12,000-14,000V by mutual-induction and the electric spark jumps across the spark plug electrodes.